italia/spid-cie-oidc-django/docs/technical_specifications/ONBOARDING.md

             - check of the presence of kid claim
             - check that the certificate is not expired
             - check that the kid is unique and of the lenght of a minimum JWK thumbprint length
-    5. at least one administrative email contact (String)
+    5. TODO: at least one administrative email contact (String)
         1. validators:
             - Email Field
     6. URL where the RP page shows the SPID and CIE authentication button
         1. validators:
             - Null, just for demo purpose
-    7. SPID/CIE authentication request trigger url at the onboarding system testing OP
+    7. TODO: SPID/CIE authentication request trigger url at the onboarding system testing OP
         1. validators:
             - Null, just for demo purpose